Brain on Board

 Airbag systems are composed of three basic parts: the bag itself, the inflator unit, and the crash sensor.
 The bag and inflator are contained together in the airbag module.
 Most often, the sensor is located in the passenger compartment of a vehicle and towards the front, so if a crash occurs it is quickly detected.

-Airbags must deploy at a very high rate of speed in order to effectively prevent vehicle occupants from hitting the hard interior of the vehicle.
-In fact, when an airbag deploys it bursts from its module at up to 322km/h.
-The whole process of airbag inflation from the moment a crash is detected to the moment the bag completely inflates lasts approximately one-twenty-fifth of a second.
+Airbags must deploy at a very high rate of speed in order to effectively prevent vehicle occupants from striking the hard interior of the vehicle.
+In fact, when an airbag deploys it bursts from its module up to 322km/h.
+The whole process of airbag inflation from the moment a crash is detected to the moment the bag completely inflates lasts approximately 1/25th of a second.
 Seconds after the bag is fully inflated, the gas inside the bag slowly starts to leak from small holes.
 This allows people inside the vehicle to have room to move after a crash.
-In addition, after the airbag deploys people around it are likely to notice that a powdery substance has been released.
+In addition, after the airbag deploys, people near it are likely to notice that a powdery substance has been released.
 This substance – either talcum powder or cornstarch – is harmless and used to keep airbags soft and lubricated while they are stored in the module.

-When paired with a properly worn seatbelt, airbags reduce the risk of sustaining fatal injuries in the event of a crash (Evans 2006; Høye 2010).
-Conservative estimates suggest that airbags reduce risk of fatality by 9% among belted passengers (Evans 2006; IIHS 2003).
-A meta- analysis conducted in 2010 concluded that among belted drivers, airbags reduce fatalities in frontal collisions by approximately 22% (Høye 2010).
+When paired with a properly worn seatbelt, frontal airbags reduce the risk of sustaining fatal injuries in the event of a crash (NHTSA, 2025; Evans, 2006; Høye, 2010).
+It is estimated that airbags reduce the risk of fatality by 11% among belted passenger vehicle occupants and 14% among those who were unbelted (Kahane 2015).
 The benefits of airbags increase as the direction of the crash approaches 12 o’clock.
 In other words, airbags offer more protection in a head-on collision.

 Airbags must strike a careful balance between deploying fast enough to prevent vehicle occupants from colliding with the inside of the vehicle and deploying so fast that they cause injury.
 In order to protect vehicle occupants, airbags must inflate so quickly that under certain conditions the force of this inflation can itself cause injuries to vehicle occupants.
 As such, drivers and front-seat passengers must take care to ensure that they are not positioned in a way that could put them at risk of injury should the airbag deploy.